LeRon McCoy: Arizona Cardinals

-McCoy was drafted in the seventh round (226th overall) of the 2005 NFL draft to the Arizona Cardinals of the National Football League (NFL).
+McCoy was selected in the seventh round (226th overall) of the 2005 NFL draft to the Arizona Cardinals of the National Football League (NFL).
 In his rookie season he played in ten games and started four of them.
 He caught eighteen passes for 191 yards and one touchdown.
 He caught his lone touchdown in week thirteen against the Washington Redskins.
 Prior to the 2006 season he was placed on injured reserve.

 On August 31, 2007, McCoy was released by the Cardinals.

 San Francisco 49ers

 On October 10, 2007, McCoy signed with the San Francisco 49ers.

 On December 28, 2007, McCoy was released by the 49ers.

 Houston Texans

 Prior to the 2008 season, McCoy signed with the Houston Texans.

 On August 30, 2008, McCoy was released by the Texans.

 California Redwoods

 In 2009, McCoy signed with—but did not play for—the California Redwoods of the United Football League (UFL) during the league's inaugural season.